CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/FRRouting.md

 switch#
 ```

-vtysh provides a Cisco-like modal CLI and the commands are similar to Cisco IOS commands.
 There are different modes to the CLI and certain commands are only available within a specific mode.
 Configuration is available with the `configure terminal` command:

 ```
 switch# configure terminal